Analysis | Clippers need new coach Tyronn Lue to recreate immediate success he had with Cavaliers

 As such, Lue had a front-row seat to the dysfunction that appeared to play a large role in keeping the Clippers from fulfilling their considerable promise.
 By the same token, the team’s front office got an extended look at the way he was able to build relationships with the players after coming over from Cleveland last year, and the Clippers are counting on the 43-year-old former point guard to use those interpersonal skills to smooth a path to a title.

 “Ty has been where we want to go.
-He is a championship head coach with an extraordinary feel for the game and the people who play it,” the Clippers’ president of basketball operations, Lawrence Frank, said in a statement Tuesday.
+He is a championship head coach with an extraordinary feel for the game and the people who play it,” Lawrence Frank, the Clippers’ president of basketball operations, said in a statement Tuesday.
 “He’s one of the great minds in our league, and he’s able to impart his vision to others, because he connects with everybody he meets.
 We conducted a thorough search and spoke with fantastic candidates.
 We found that the best choice for our team was already in our building.
 As head coach, Ty will put a unique imprint on the organization, and drive us to new heights.”

-“The pieces we need are in place — committed ownership, smart management and elite talent, on and off the court, in the NBA’s best market,” said Lue.
+“The pieces we need are in place — committed ownership, smart management and elite talent, on and off the court, in the NBA’s best market,” Lue said.
 He added, “We have work to do to become champions, but we have the motivation, the tools, and the support to get there.
 I’m excited to get started.”

 Lue, who won two championships as a player with the Los Angeles Lakers, began his coaching apprenticeship soon after he retired in 2009.
 When the Cavaliers fired David Blatt in the middle of the 2015-2016 season, Lue took over a team that featured strong personalities in LeBron James and Kyrie Irving, and he helped lead the Cavs to their first championship in an upset of the 73-win Golden State Warriors.

 Lue went back to the NBA Finals with Cleveland in 2017 and 2018, only to fall quickly to the Warriors both times, and he was fired after Cleveland — which was starting over without James or Irving — went 0-6 to begin the 2018-19 season.
-By that point, as noted Tuesday by the Clippers, aspects of the legacy Lue left with the Cavaliers included becoming: a) the fourth NBA head coach since 1980 to win a championship in his first season; b) the third NBA head coach to lead his team to Finals appearances in each of his first three seasons; and c) the 14th person in league history to have won a title as a head coach and as a player.
+By that point, as noted Tuesday by the Clippers, Lue’s legacy with the Cavaliers included becoming the fourth NBA head coach since 1980 to win a championship in his first season; the third NBA head coach to lead his team to Finals appearances in each of his first three seasons; and the 14th person in league history to have won a title as a head coach and as a player.

 After the Clippers parted ways with Rivers, Lue quickly emerged as a front-runner for the job, and he was widely reported to have effectively locked it up last week.
 The team waited until Tuesday to make it official, but it has no time to waste in terms of letting its new coach settle into his position and lay the groundwork for future success.